ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/azure.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
-[Microsoft Azure](https://azure.microsoft.com/) is a mature cloud computing platform.
-An overview of their services is described [here](https://azure.microsoft.com/en-us/get-started/).
+[Microsoft Azure](https://azure.microsoft.com/) is a public cloud computing platform.

 As with most cloud service providers, Azure offers a pay-as-you-use [pricing policy](https://azure.microsoft.com/en-us/pricing/), including a number of [free](https://azure.microsoft.com/en-us/free/) services.